jevans-8/hello-world-python/README.md

-# hello-world-python
+# hello-world-python application
-hello world window
+This is a simple hello world python application